Online multiple testing with super-uniformity reward: Introduction

+This paper considers OMT in the setting of super-uniformly distributed $p$-values (defined in detail in Section \ref{sec:setting}).
+Super-uniformity may originate from various sources.
+The first main example we have in mind, and which has been extensively investigated in the statistical literature, is super-uniformity arising from discrete $p$-values (described in detail in Section~\ref{sec:discrete}).
+Additionally, we show that super-uniformity can also be used in a more indirect way as a device for dealing with online $p$-value weighting.
+In the offline setting, this is a powerful and extensively studied approach, which has, however, in the online case, received little attention so far (described in detail in Section~\ref{sec:weighting}).

-However, in previous literature, a (potentially severe) source of conservativeness has been ignored so far.
-Namely, in many applications, individual tests are based on counts or contingency tables, for instance: \begin{itemize} \item in web design and marketing, internet companies continually test one web presentation against another by comparing countable variables like click numbers, or buying decisions; \item in clinical studies, the efficiency or safety of drugs are compared by counting patients who survive a certain period after being treated, or who experience a certain type of adverse drug reaction; \item in biology, the genotype effect on the phenotype can be tested by knocking out genes sequentially in time. \end{itemize} As a case in point, the data from the International Mouse Phenotyping Consortium (IMPC, see \cite{munozfuentes:hal-02361601}) frequently used in OMT (see e.g., \citealp{tian_onlinefwer_2020, xuramdas2021dynamic, karp2017prevalence}) contains many categorical variables.
-Data analysis of such counts and contingency tables often involve conservative statistical tests, see Section~\ref{sec:real_data_appli} for more details.
-While this is a well-known -- somewhat unsolvable -- problem in the single testing case, the multiplicity can, perhaps surprisingly, help to eliminate a part of this conservativeness, even without using a randomized decision.
-An active research area explores this phenomenon in the offline setting, with the seminal works of \citep{Tar1990, WestWolf1997, Gilbert05} and the subsequent studies of \cite{Heyse2011, Heller2012, Dickhaus2012, Habiger2015, CDS2015, Doehler2016, CDH2018, DDR2018, DDR2019}, see also references therein.
-The present work shows that such an improvement is also possible in the online setting, as far as FWER or mFDR control is concerned.
+{Discrete tests often originate when the tests are based on counts or contingency tables, for example: \begin{itemize} \item in clinical studies, the efficiency or safety of drugs are compared by counting patients who survive a certain period after being treated, or who experience a certain type of adverse drug reaction; \item in biology, the genotype effect on the phenotype can be tested by knocking out genes sequentially in time. \end{itemize} The latter case is met for instance with the data from the International Mouse Phenotyping Consortium (IMPC, see \cite{munozfuentes:hal-02361601}), which contains many categorical variables, and thus are described with counts and contingency tables.
+While this data set is frequently used (see e.g., \citealp{tian_onlinefwer_2020, xuramdas2021dynamic, karp2017prevalence}), the classical OMT procedures do not exploit the discrete nature of the tests, and it turns out that much more powerful procedures can be developed, see Section~\ref{sec:real_data_appli}. }

+{In the literature, different solutions have been proposed for dealing with the conservatism of discrete tests, e.g., by modifying directly the $p$-values, either by randomization (see Habiger, 2015 and references therein), or by shrinking them to build so-called mid $p$-values (see Heller and Gur, 2011 and references therein).
+While randomized approaches possess attractive theoretical properties, they are often criticized for their lack of reproducibility (see, e.g., Berger, 1996 and Ripamonti et al., 2017).
+An active research area explores this phenomenon in the offline multiple testing setting, with the seminal works of \cite{Tar1990, WestWolf1997, Gilbert05} and the subsequent studies of \cite{Heyse2011, Heller2012, Dickhaus2012, Habiger2015, CDS2015, Doehler2016, CDH2018, DDR2018, DDR2019}, see also references therein.
+The present work shows that such an improvement is also possible in the online setting, as far as FWER or mFDR control is concerned. }